plaublin/intel_sgx_tutorial/README.md

 Enclave transitions (`ecalls` or `ocalls`) are a performance bottleneck and should be avoided if possible.
-Techniques such as asynchronous calls implemented in [TaLoS](https://github.com/lsds/TaLoS), or switchelss calls implemented in the SGX SDK (via the `transition_using_threads`; see Intel documentation) can help to alleviate this problem.
+Techniques such as asynchronous calls implemented in [TaLoS](https://github.com/lsds/TaLoS), or switchless calls implemented in the SGX SDK (via the `transition_using_threads`; see Intel documentation) can help to alleviate this problem.